brishikiran/realtime-transcribe-with-nextjs/README.md

 - [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) - Used for recording and speech recognition.
 - [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework for styling.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the app, feel free to submit a pull request.

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Push the changes to your fork.
-5. Submit a pull request describing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).